nauam/Courses/docs/learning/howto/pagerduty-notification.md

-# QW Control PagerDuty Notification Plugin
+# Rundeck PagerDuty Notification Plugin

-QW Control integrates with PagerDuty’s incident management platform, which provides notifications, automatic escalations, on-call scheduling, and other functionality to help teams detect and fix problems quickly.
+Rundeck integrates with PagerDuty’s incident management platform, which provides notifications, automatic escalations, on-call scheduling, and other functionality to help teams detect and fix problems quickly.

-In this guide we will show you how to trigger an event in PagerDuty after executing a job in QW Control.
-This functionality is available in both QW Control Community and Enterprise.
+In this guide we will show you how to trigger an event in PagerDuty after executing a job in Rundeck.
+This functionality is available in both Rundeck Community and Enterprise.

 :::tip
-Note, there are many more [PagerDuty plugins](https://docs.qwcontrol.com/docs/manual/webhooks/pagerduty-run-job.html.) available for QW Control Enterprise users
+Note, there are many more [PagerDuty plugins](https://docs.rundeck.com/docs/manual/webhooks/pagerduty-run-job.html.) available for Rundeck Enterprise users
 :::

-QW Control Notifications are actions triggered based on the result of a Job that was executed.
-There are five conditions that can trigger QW Control notifications, those conditions are:
+Rundeck Notifications are actions triggered based on the result of a Job that was executed.
+There are five conditions that can trigger Rundeck notifications, those conditions are:

 - `onstart` - Triggers an action when the Job **started**
 - `onsuccess` - Triggers an action when the Job **completed without any errors**